-- changes have been made to the product manufacturing or design that make the LCA of the core representative product obsolete.
+- the previously submitted LCA is greater than five years old; or - changes have been made to the product manufacturing or design that make the LCA of the core representative product obsolete.

-NOTE 2 - For the purposes of this criterion, a "representative core product" is a product that is expected to perform similarly to the product declared to conform to this Standard during evaluation (e.g., having the same general construction, materials, and manufacturing processes).
+NOTE 2 - For the purposes of this criterion, a "representative core product" is a product that is expected to perform similarly to the product declared to conform to this standard during evaluation (e.g., having the same general construction, materials, and manufacturing processes).

-b) if LCA is on a representative core product, demonstration of relevance of LCA to the declared product and documentation of the differences between the representative core product and the declared product; and c) documentation of the manufacturing sites included in LCI including the percentage of total product production capacity for the products included in the LCA.
+- a) Documentation of independent third-party review of LCA in accordance with ISO 14044 Section 6.1, along with its third-party review comments and response to those comments, or peer-reviewed journal publication; - b) If LCA is on a representative core product, demonstration of relevance of LCA to the declared product and documentation of the differences between the representative core product and the declared product; and - c) Documentation of the manufacturing sites included in LCI including the percentage of total product production capacity for the products included in the LCA.